albar965/albar965.github.io/littlenavmap-faq.md

 Also missing might be `qt5dxcb` which can be installed with `sudo apt install qt5dxcb-plugin` on a terminal in an Ubuntu or derived system.
 Use your system package manager (`rpm`, `pacman`, etc.) to install missing libraries if using another system.

-You will need to install the `qtwayland5` package if you are using a newer system such as Ubuntu 23.10 which uses the Wayland-Compositor by default instead of X.org.
+Little Navmap supports the Wayland compositor which is used on newer Linux distributions but you have to install the package `qtwayland5`.

 You can run _Little Navmap_ and generate more diagnostics by opening a terminal/shell and cd to the _Little Navmap_ installation folder if above does not help.
 Enter the following: